Azure-Samples/active-directory-b2c-xamarin-native/README.md

 ```csharp
 AuthenticationResult ar = await App.PCA.AcquireTokenAsync(App.Scopes, GetUserByPolicy(App.PCA.Users, App.PolicySignUpSignIn), App.UiParent);
 ```
-The `Scopes` parameter indicates the permissions the application needs to gain access to the data requested throuhg subsequent web API call (in this sample, encapsulated in `OnCallApi`).
+The `Scopes` parameter indicates the permissions the application needs to gain access to the data requested through subsequent web API call (in this sample, encapsulated in `OnCallApi`).
 The UiParent is used in Android to tie the authentication flow to the current activity, and is ignored on all other platforms.
 For more platform specific considerations, please see below.

 The sign out logic is very simple.
 In this sample we have just one user, however we are demonstrating a more generic sign out logic that you can apply if you have multiple concurrent users and you want to clear up the entire cache.